dreambo8563/vue-storage-watcher/README.md

 # vue-storage-watcher

 the real reactive watcher for localStorge.
-I search a while for a lib to make the ls reactive, but failed.
+I search a few days for a lib to watch the ls, but failed.

-you can using the tiny ls wrapper to work in vue.js well.
+you can use this tiny ls wrapper which works well with vue.js.

+you can use this as persistent data layer even instead of vuex.

-familiar usage just like **bus**.
+- familiar usage just like **bus**.
+- reactive
+- type supported
+- small size

+TODO:

+- [ ] support sessionStorage

 ### Install